MatthewWiens101/RayTracing/README.md

 All work originally adapted from "Ray Tracing in One Weekend" by Peter Shirley.
 Special thanks to Roger Allen's article which was extremely useful in adaptation to CUDA.

+Open result.ppm in a ppm editor such as gimp to view the result at each step.